hatlabs/sh-esp32/pages/tutorials/onewire-temperature/index.md

 Also, be careful not to allow the cable touch very hot parts of the engine such as the exhaust manifold.

 Congratulations!
-You now have a fancy new temperature sensor for your engine!
+You now have a fancy new temperature sensor for your engine, and skills to build other sensors as well!
 Time to go brag online and to your marina neighbors!